The benefits of routine rental property inspections are often untold. They shouldn’t be a source…

 A specialised form of landlord insurance is essential – regardless of whether you choose to self-manage or appoint a property manager.

-A sound insurance policy should cover landlords for both malicious and accidental damage, their legal liability and the loss of rental income.
+A sound insurance policy should cover landlords for tenant damage, their legal liability and the loss of rental income.

 A standard building and contents insurance policy generally won’t cover landlords for these risks.